mastratton3/learnStateMonad/stateMonadTutorial.md

-Practical Application of the State Monad
+Practical Application of the State Monad - Time Series Pre-Processing
 ========================================

 The motivation for writing this blog post came after reading the book [Functional Programming in Scala][1] along with numerous other posts discussing Monads.